-The Plan and Annual Review can be requested through the Financial Aid Office, and is available on the website at www.brightoncenter.org/bccet.
+The Plan and Annual Review can be requested through the Coordinator's office.

 Copyright Infringement

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the US Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.